CycloneDX/cyclonedx-javascript-library/docs/dev/decisions/XmlValidator.md

 * [`libxmljs3`](https://www.npmjs.com/package/libxmljs3)
   * unmaintained copy of `libxmljs2`
   * !
 DO NOT USE !
+* Any alternative?
+Please open a pull-request to add them.

 At the moment of writing, `libxmljs` and `libxmljs2` are both working on several test environments.
 Both had the needed capabilities.